When travelling for long times, a Travel Pack is your most important travel companion. It will be your most important investment for your trip.

 I recently had this experience at Tagbilaran, Philippines.

+The following article provides some planning tips.
 When planning your trip, you will hear a lot of advice.
 Some may include:

 Work out where you want to go and remember that some countries offer better value, some are safer.